beyondessential/tupaia/README.md

 - ssh into the aws instance (cannot be run locally at this stage)
 - update the .env file (if it hasn't been updated automatically by the CI/CD process)
-- run `ENVIRONMENT=dev yarn update-paramater-store-env-vars` (setting environment to either dev or production)
+- run `ENVIRONMENT=dev yarn update-paramater-store-env-vars` (setting environment to either production/dev/e2e)

 ## Tests